joesgithub/parcel-plugin-warning/packages/parcel-plugin-asset-fourohfour/README.md

 # `parcel-plugin-asset-fourohfour`

-> A parcel plugin that prevents 404s in HTMLAssets to cause a build failure, instead outputting warnings.
+> A parcel plugin that prevents 404s in assets to cause a build failure, instead outputting warnings.

 ## Usage